AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 #### Create Tag property

-A property is basically a container that you fill with extensions, rules, data elements, and libraries as you deploy tags to your site.
+Think of a property as a container that you fill with extensions, rules, data elements, and libraries as you deploy tags to your site.

 Navigate to **[!UICONTROL Tags]** and select **[!UICONTROL New property]**.